g-k/servo-starters/README.md

 pull request to Rust or other Rust repos.
 We also follow the [Rust Code of Conduct](https://www.rust-lang.org/conduct.html).

+To add a Rust organization or repository with beginner issues and mentors to include on this page, make a pull request adding a line to `starterLabels` at the top of `site.js` with the org/user name or repo and the label name.

 ## Communication

 Rust contributors frequent the [`#rust` channel](https://client01.chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust) on [`irc.mozilla.org`](https://wiki.mozilla.org/IRC).